The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 The University of Nebraska-Lincoln

-The University of Nebraska-Lincoln impacts life with research and attracts students from around the globe.
-UNL offers world-class learning opportunities, with programs of study to match any area of interest.
-UNL is recognized by the Carnegie Foundation as a Doctoral/Research Extensive university.
-UNL is ranked by U.S. News among the Top 50 Public National Universities and is a member of the Big Ten Conference.
-UNL was named one of just 75 Best Value public colleges and universities by The Princeton Review.
+The University of Nebraska—Lincoln impacts life with research and attracts students from around the globe.
+A member of the Big Ten Conference, UNL offers world-class programs of study to match any area of interest and is recognized by the Carnegie Foundation as a "Research University (very high research activity)."
+U.S. News ranks UNL among the Top 50 Public National Universities, and The Princeton Review named UNL one of just 75 Best Value public colleges and universities.

 UNL is located in a vibrant and safe city of 250,000 people that has many of the cultural and entertainment benefits of a much larger city, with the feel of a friendly Midwestern community (see About Lincoln).